December 10, 2019: The e-mail address of this clinic has been changed to a gmail address (please see below).

 April 12, 2018: We published additional photos to explain how to go to the clinic.

 November 26, 2017: We obtained a new domain: http://www.obgyntokyo.jp for the English and French pages and http://www.Kioicho-LC.jp for the Japanese page.

 August 1, 2017: We moved from Higashi-Ikebukuro, Toshima City.

-Effective on December, 2019, we will be open on Friday, while we will be closed on Thursday.
-If you are visiting again in the future, please check before you plan to visit.
+Effective from December, 2019, we are open on Friday, while we are closed on Thursday.

 You can make an appointment via the App for our electronic medical record system, but you need to be able to read and write Japanese.